rswilley/ElementSql/README.md

 }
 ```

-Opening a database connection and reading data from the database
+Opening a database connection and reading data from the database:

 ```csharp
 //SessionContext implements IDisposable and will automatically close the